steve-noel/USMobileTH/README.md

 to add an embedded Mongo database to the integration tests.

 Two of the required endpoints(create/update) deal with the user collection, I will create a user controller that contains both of these endpoints.
+The create endpoint should be a POST since it is creating a new user and the update endpoints should be a PUT since it is updating an existing user.

 One of the endpoints fetches a users cycle history, I will create a cycle controller that defines this endpoint.
+This endpoint should be a GET request as it is fetching data from the service.

 One of the endpoints fetches a users daily usage for the current cycle, I will create a dailyUsage controller that defines this endpoint.
+This endpoint should be a GET request as it is fetching data from the service.

 ## Technologies
 - Java 22